The FANS French Bilingual Program at Killarney Heights Public School

-This unique bilingual program is made possible by our close partnership with the School’s Executive Team
+This unique French bilingual program is made possible by our close partnership with the KHPS executive team, our passionate teachers and staff, and with the funding and support of our member families.

 Objectives of the program

-● Providing a modern, quality French-English bilingual education in a local Australian public school.
+● Providing a modern, quality French-English bilingual education in an Australian public school.

-● Maintaining a group of French-speaking children in the same school, allowing them to assert their cultural and linguistic identities and developing their self-confidence in being bilingual while being integrated with their Australian peer.
+●Maintaining a group of French-speaking children in the same school, allowing them to assert their cultural and linguistic identities and developing their self-confidence in being bilingual while being integrated with their Australian peers.

-● Exposing children to other languages and cultures while encouraging respect for each other’s cultures and multiculturalisma respect which forms the basis for today’s modern Australian society.
+●Exposing children to other languages and cultures while encouraging respect and multiculturalism—a respect which forms the basis for today’s modern Australian society.

 Two teaching streams

-All classes at KHPS contain a mix of students enrolled in the Francophone stream and the Anglophone stream along with English-only students (not enrolled in the FANS bilingual program).
+Most classes at KHPS contain a mix of students enrolled in the Francophone stream and the Anglophone stream, along with English First students (not enrolled in the FANS bilingual program).

 Whole school approach

-FANS kicked off the 2023 school year at Killarney Heights Public School with a team of 14 Teachers of French and 560 students over 26 classes across the school.
+FANS kicked off the 2026 school year at Killarney Heights Public School with a team of 17 Teachers of French, 1 Teacher Assistant, and 569 students over 27 classes across the school.

 How does it work in class?

-The French lessons are conducted with small groups of students, alternating between students in the Francophone stream or students in the Anglophone stream, in a special, separate learning zone located between two classrooms.
+The French lessons are conducted with small groups of students, alternating between students in the Francophone stream and students in the Anglophone stream, in a special, separate learning zone located between two classrooms.

-The bilingual program at Killarney Heights Public School consists of a few key elements.
+The bilingual program at Killarney Heights Public School consists of several key elements:

 Intensive French Before School